frios/WhatsNew/README.md

             BulletPointView(text: "Feature 7")
         }
     }

+}

+struct Page2: View {
-    var page2: some View {
+    var body: some View {
         Text("Goodbye World")
     }
+}
 ```

-Add the .fullScreenCover modifier and .onAppear modifier to your ContentView() call
+Add the .fullScreenCover modifier and .onAppear modifier to your ContentView() call.

 ```
 var body: some Scene {